tkf/emacs-jedi/README.rst

 3. Install Jedi_ and python-epc_ by

    - ``make requirements`` or
-   - ``pip install jedi epc`` if you want to determine where to install them.
+   - ``pip install -r requirements.txt`` if you want to determine where to install Python modules.

 4. Add ``(autoload 'jedi:setup "jedi" nil t)`` in your Emacs configuration.